xlink-network/xlink-docs/developers/contracts/stacks/README.md

 ## Main Features

-The XLink ecosystem offers three main features that are implemented along different contracts.
+The XLink ecosystem offers three main features that are implemented across different contracts.
 These are:

-- The **bridging of BTC**: this feature allows the transfer of BTC from the Bitcoin blockchain into the Stacks chain, where it will be represented as bridged BTC (aBTC) and the other way around.
+- The **bridging of BTC**: this feature allows the transfer of BTC from the Bitcoin blockchain into the Stacks chain and viceversa.
+BTC bridged to Stacks will be represented as aBTC (bridged BTC).
-- The **bridging of BRC-20 assets**: this feature allows the transfer of assets that comply with the BRC-20 standard from the Bitcoin chain into the Stacks chain and vice versa.
+- The **bridging of BRC-20 and Runes-compliant assets**: this feature allows the transfer of assets that comply with the BRC-20 standard from the Bitcoin chain into the Stacks chain and vice versa.
-- The **bridging of EVM-like blockchain's assets**: this feature allows the transfer of assets back and forth between Stacks and several different blockchains that function based on the Ethereum Virtual Machine.
+- The **bridging of EVM-like blockchain's assets**: this feature enables the transfer of assets between Stacks and multiple blockchains that operate on the Ethereum Virtual Machine (EVM).

 ### BTC Bridge (Bitcoin's BTC <-> Stacks' aBTC)